oscurprof/LMS---Library-Management-System/README.md

 # LMS - Library Management System

 ## Project Description
-The **Library Management System (LMS)** is a Java-based application designed to simplify library operations for both users and administrators.
-Built as a Semester 3 project, this system enables users to browse, borrow, and return books, while librarians can manage the book inventory, track loans, and handle user accounts.
+The **Library Management System (LMS)** is a Java-based application designed to simplify library operations.
+Built as a Semester 3 project, this system enables users to effectively manage Books, Patrons, track the borrows & returns of books.
 Key features include:

-- **Book Cataloging:** Add, update, and remove books from the library database.
+- **Patron Management:** Librarians can add, update, and remove patron records (e.g., patronID, name, contactInfo) to maintain an accurate database.
-- **User Management:** Register and manage user accounts (e.g., students, members).
+- **Book Management:** Cataloging books with details like bookID, title, author, and availability, including add, update, and remove functionalities.
-- **Loan Tracking:** Monitor book borrowing and returns, including due dates.
+- **Books Tracking:** Monitor book borrowing and returns, including due dates & fines in case of late return.
 - **Admin Controls:** Librarian functionalities to oversee the system.

 The project uses object-oriented principles, with a structure modeled via UML diagrams (class, use case, and sequence diagrams) to ensure modularity and scalability.